olets/zsh-abbr-v4-docs/docs/README.md

 # zsh-abbr ![Legacy release 4.x](https://img.shields.io/github/v/release/olets/zsh-abbr?filter=v4.*&label=legacy%20release&color=A20707)

 :::tip
-These are the v4 docs.
-For v5 docs see <https://zsh-abbr.olets.dev>
+These are the legacy v4 docs.
+For other versions, use the links in the header dropdown.
 :::

 **zsh-abbr** is the zsh manager for auto-expanding abbreviations - text that when written in a terminal is replaced with other (typically longer) text.
 Inspired by fish shell.